Pácora, Caldas: History

 The Quimbaya civilization (Pozos, Armas and Paucuras), were the region native Indians whom Mariscal Jorge Robledo found at the time of the Spanish conquest.
 When Robledo fought against them, he saw the natives wearing gold bracelets, rings and necklaces.
 Robledo, looking for fortune and riches, chased them down, but before reaching the creek of Pácora, they disappeared into the jungle.

 Pácora has an important historical site, the Stone-Cave of Pipintá, located in Loma de Pozo at 1500 meters above sea level.
 It consists of a huge rock that hides the entrances to the cave used by the Pozos as a trade route with the neighboring towns of Arma and the gold-mining town of Marmato, Caldas.
 At the Village of San Bartolome, the Pimaraque bar preserve wall murals representing the history of the Pozo Indians, the Stone-Cave of Pipinta and the fate of Marshal Jorge Robledo.

 Jorge Robledo (conquistador) was born in Úbeda, Jaén, (Andalucía) Spain at the start of the 16th century.
 He came to Americas in an expedition organized by Pedro de alvarado, who left Sanlúcar de Barrameda in early 1528.
 As a Conquistador of Antioquia, Jorge Robledo founded the towns of Anserma in 1539, Cartago, Valle del Cauca in 1540 and Santa Fe de Antioquia in 1541.
 On July 25 of 1542 with orders from Sebastian de Belalcazar, Captain Miguel Lopez Munoz founded the Ville of Santiago de Arma.
 On October 2, 1546, the Governor of Popayán, Sebastián de Belalcázar ordered the execution of Robledo over a dispute of land in Antioquia and on October 5, 1546, Marshal Jorge Robledo died at Loma de Pozo, in the municipality of Pácora.

-Antioquia Setters in 1786 invaded the neighboring territories from the Aranzazu Concession.
-After many issues with the project to transfer the town of Santiago de Arma to the city of Rionegro, setters founded on December 6, 1831, on the banks of the creek Paucura, a town by the name of Arma Nuevo (present-day Pácora).
+Antioquia settlers in 1786 invaded the neighboring territories from the Aranzazu Concession.
+After many issues with the project to transfer the town of Santiago de Arma to the city of Rionegro, settlers founded on December 6, 1831, on the banks of the creek Paucura, a town by the name of Arma Nuevo (present-day Pácora).
 On October 12, 1832, The Provincial Chamber ruled that the town should be moved to Pacora and to comply with this provision, a total of 1172 inhabitants left for the new town.
 The initial distribution of land among neighbors was done by Chief Justice and original founder of Pácora, Cornelio Marin.